mac-codes9/dot/readme.md

 3. Run the `postInstall` alias to setup tools that require interaction like logging in such as `gh` or `atuin`.

 > Note: On Ubuntu the script may need to be run with `sudo` permissions for tooling installation.
 For example `{script_url} | sudo sh`

+> Note: If running on an unused system pass a package manager as a parameter to use that.
+You just have to download the script and make it executable with `chmod +x` instead of running from `curl`.